kiboschool/course-intro-to-data-science/src/weekly-project.md

 try to complete as many of these activities as possible.
 They will not be graded, and you will not get feedback on your work unless you reach out on Discord or to the instructor directly for feedback.

-You are encouraged to work with teammates on the practice problems.